Watch our video! This is what we are about!

 As students quickly learn, the important parts of Aikido are often not obvious: focus, centering of energy, using the whole body well (including proper breathing), and being aware of everything in real time.

 Aikido is a different martial art.
-We believe you become what you practice, so we practice non-aggression and cooperation, along with self defense.
+We believe you become what you practice, so we practice non-aggression and cooperation, as a more useful form of self-defense.

-This laboratory is an environment geared to an experience requiring hard physical work, keen mental concentration and immersion in traditions and customs that are different from those of modern America.
+This laboratory is an environment that enables hard physical work, keen mental concentration, and immersion in traditions and customs that are different from those of modern America.

 One of Ueshiba’s earliest and most gifted pupils was Gozo Shioda.
-In 1955, Shioda Soke founded Yoshinkan Aikido, the style which is practiced in our school.
+In 1955, Shioda Soke founded Yoshinkai Aikido; the style which is practiced in our school.
 Shioda contributed much to the popularity that Aikido has enjoyed since World War II.

-In the Yoshinkan style, we have established movements and patterns that people all over the world try to follow.
-We also have a vocabulary that allows us to teach beginning students in such a way as to help them learn the difficult lessons of balance, center line and extension of power.
+In the Yoshinkai style, we have established movements and patterns that people all over the world try to follow.
+We also have a vocabulary that allows us to teach beginning students in such a way as to help them learn the difficult lessons of balance, center line, and extension of power.

 One of Sensei Shioda’s most outstanding students was Takashi Kushida, who in 1973 moved to the United States to teach Aikido.